 b.
-Signal frequencies above 18 GHz are prone to additional response errors due to modes in the Type-N connector used.
+Signal frequencies between 18 and 26.5 GHz are prone to additional response errors due to modes in the Type-N connector used with frequency Option 526.
 With the use Type-N to APC 3.5 mm adapter part number 1250-1744, there are nominally six such modes.
 The effect of these modes with this connector are included within these specifications.